Elethom/homebridge-gree-heatercooler-v2/README.md

 * `accessory`: Accessory name to load.
 Not compatible with other plugins with the same name.
 * `address`: Local IP address of the AC unit.
 It has to be connected to local network before using this plugin.
+* `mac`: Physical (MAC) address of the AC unit.
+Required by some AC models, try to set this if you see "Device not found at..." error in the log.
+It must be just lower case letters and/or numbers.
 * `model`, `name`, `serialNumber`: Information of the AC unit.
 Does not affect functions.
 * `minimumTargetTemperature`, `maximumTargetTemperature`: (in °C) Range of target temperature supported by the AC unit.
 May vary depending on your model.
 * `fakeSensor`: (true | false) For those models without built-in temperature sensor.
 This option enables a fake sensor using target temperature as current.
 Use of this option disables detection of whether AC is actively heating/cooling or being idle at target temperature.